Onyxmind024058/IEDFbyPH/README.md

 ## 4. Loading Data

 ### 4.1 Opening a CSV file
+the csv file must have been exported from Semion software using semicolon or coma

 1. Click **“Open CSV…”**
 2. Select an RFEA CSV file using the file explorer